kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 - Collect the Kubernetes version.
 - Build a JSON payload with the collected data and send it to the remote server using secure communication.
+- The controller logs the available updates for the Kubewarden version running returned by the `upgrade-responder` server

+The execution of this new reconciler should never interrupt the functionality of the remaining reconcilers.
+This means that if the controller is misconfigured with invalid endpoint, the reconciler should log an error and continue.

 ## Telemetry Server